Plasmatronics/Frontend-Assessment/README.md

 There are some improvements I would definitely like to make and I very well might in a few hours:\
 -Fixing the Colors for dark Mode\
 -add a custom icon+ change current icons to a more expansive icon pack.\
+-App Layout does two things as it stands: it composes the layout of taskbar and the main area, but it is also responsible for the outside click logic.
+The thing I would change above all else is this as it violated the S in the SOLID principles.\

 ## Extras (DONT NEED TO READ)